yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>

 <p>
-Check the box, click "Next" and then click on "Install".
+Check the box, click "Next" and then click "Install".
 </p>
 <br />